 The BenQ EW3270U is a great 4K UHD monitor with unique features, wide color gamut, and exceptional performance.
 It’s well-suited for movie enthusiasts, console gamers, office work, and everyday PC use.

-The BenQ EW3270U is the perfect 4K HDR monitor for high-quality home entertainment, whether you want a cinematic movie watching experience, a worthy display for your Xbox One X or PS4 Pro, or just a great 4K PC monitor for all-around use.
+The BenQ EW3270U is the perfect 4K HDR monitor for high-quality home entertainment, whether you want a cinematic movie-watching experience, a good display for your Xbox One X, or PS4 Pro, or just a great 4K P.C. monitor for all-around use.

 The image quality can be further enhanced by enabling HDR (High Dynamic Range) if the content you’re watching is HDR10-compatible.

 Whether it’s a console game, a P.C. game, or a video supporting HDR, the image quality will get even better colors.